Locating the Toyota paint code is a very simple task.

 Turn the gas cap clockwise until you hear it click several times.
 Your check engine light will reset on its own within two to three days.

-An OBD2 scanner can be used to reset the Toyota check engine light as long as there are no other issues present.
+An OBD2 scanner can reset the Toyota check engine light as long as there are no other issues present.

 If the light doesn't reset within a couple of days, the next step would be to read the fault codes with an OBD-II scanner.

 You may continue your journey if you don't notice any performance issues, and the check engine light is not flashing.

 In some cases, Toyota check engine light may come on with no other symptoms.
 The problem most likely is emissions related.